smorad/um_cisc_7026/lecture_13_rl.typ

 #side-by-side[An answer gives us just one move #pause][We need many moves to win]

 ==
-RL gives us the best sequence of moves to achieve a result #pause
+RL gives us the best *sequence* of moves to achieve a result #pause

 - Win a game of chess #pause
 - Drive a customer to the store #pause
 - Cook a tasty meal #pause
-- Surgically remove cancer from the patient #pause
+- Treat a sick patient #pause
 - Prevent climate change #pause
 - Reduce human suffering #pause
 - Find your own purpose (achieve conciousness)

 ==
+Real applications of RL: #pause
 #grid(
 columns: 2,
 column-gutter: 1em,